danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

         s1.commit()  # Commit the transaction to make the changes permanent

+*get_dates_for_years* will pass the number of years back and number of years forward.
+It will return the 1st day of the year as the start date for years back.
+And it will return for the end date as the last day of the year for years forward > 0, otherwise it returns yesterday's date.

+            get_dates_for_years(yrs_back, yrs_forward):

+            """
+            Generates the start and end dates for data retrieval.

+            Args:
+                yrs_back (int): Number of years to look back from the current year. yrs_forward (int): Number of years to look forward from the current year.

+            Returns:
+                tuple: A tuple containing the start date and end date in string format.
+            """

+            if yrs_forward > 0:
+                # Calculate the end date as last day of yrs_forward from now
+                end_year = int(dt.datetime.now().strftime("%Y")) + yrs_forward
+                end_date = str(end_year) + "-12-31"
+            else:
+                # Calculate the end date as one day before today
+                end_date = (dt.datetime.now() + dt.timedelta(days=-1)).strftime("%Y-%m-%d")

+            # Calculate the start year by subtracting the given number of years from the current year
+            start_year = int(dt.datetime.now().strftime("%Y")) - yrs_back
+            # Set the start date to January 1st of the start year
+            start_date = str(start_year) + "-01-01"

+            return start_date, end_date

 ## Staging the Sector data: Load_Sectors_STG.ipynb

 We will now import the packages we need and create a database connection by calling our custom function *create_connection*, that can be found in our *Custom_Python_Functions* folder.
 We can define the path to this folder using our Windows username and sys package.
 We use our local server name and our database name to connect and then create a session instance s1 we will use in our code.
 We then declare our *Data_STG* table and call our clear_table function to clear the table.